PSTAT197-F23/PSTAT197A_FP_Group1/README.md

 A one-sentence description at the very top before any (sub)headers:

-Vignette on implementing distribution-based clustering using cell type data; created as a class project for PSTAT197A in Fall 2023.
+Vignette on implementing XGBoost using credit card fraud data; created as a class project for PSTAT197A in Fall 2023.

 Contributors